kyratrades/testing/docs/navigation-structure.md

 {: .label .label-green }

 FORMAT
-: VOB+smalls
+: VOB+smalls `1 DVD` `4.18`

 CAST
 : Bonnie Langford (Peggy Sawyer), Richard Cuerdan (Billy Lawlor)

 NOTES
-: Note from Blvd-on-Sunset: This video has been widely mislabelled as \"2006 UK Tour\" for years and some traders are unaware of this.
+: \[Note from Blvd-on-Sunset\] This video has been widely mislabelled as \"2006 UK Tour\" for years and some traders are unaware of this.
 A show programme from the 1991 UK Tour confirms this.
 Recorded through the House camera with some static at bottom of screen, and some generational loss.
 B+

 #### 42nd Street - Broadway Revival - 2001 (Highlights)
 {: .no_toc .d-inline-block }